munificent/journal/_posts/2020-04-05-crafting-crafting-interpreters.md

 to teach it to other people.
 Hermione Granger, arm waving feverishly to get the teacher's attention, is my spirit animal.
 It was inevitable that I would write something about interpreters.
 But I couldn't just drop one half-finished book to start another.
-I have gigs of unfinished projects laying around but -- maybe because the completed chapteres were already online -- I couldn't bear to abandon Game Programming Patterns.
+I have gigs of unfinished projects laying around, but -- maybe because the completed chapteres were already online -- I couldn't bear to abandon Game Programming Patterns.